 How do early paychecks work?

 There are several ways to sign up for an early paycheck.
-If you’re already a member of the payroll system, all you need to do is activate your account.
+First, if you’re already a member of the payroll system, all you need to do is activate your account.
 If not, all it takes is one simple step: Just ask!

-Once activated and set up as an early payer, it’s easy to request an early check from your employer.
-All you have to do is log in and enter the amount of money that works best for you each month—you can even choose how often these checks will come (weekly or bi-weekly).
+Once activated and set up as a get paid early payer, it’s easy to request an early check from your employer.
+All you have to do is login and enter the amount of money that works best for you each month—you can even choose how often these checks will come (weekly or bi-weekly).

 Are early paychecks a loan?